MB2923/arilus-prod/README.md

 # arilus-prod
-Everything related to hosting arilu.ru on drupal
+Everything related to hosting arilus.ru on drupal